awslabs/soci-snapshotter/docs/getting-started.md

 Credentials here can be omitted if `docker login` has stored credentials for this registry.

-## Run container with soci-snapshotter
+## Run container with the SOCI snapshotter

 ### Configure containerd

-We need to reconfigure and restart containerd to enable soci-snapshotter.
+We need to reconfigure and restart containerd to enable the SOCI snapshotter.
 This section assume your containerd is managed by `systemd`.
 First let's stop containerd:

 ```shell